Judge rules Utah's congressional map must be redrawn for the 2026 elections

 SALT LAKE CITY — (AP) — The Utah Legislature will need to rapidly redraw the state’s congressional boundaries after a judge ruled Monday that the Republican-controlled body circumvented safeguards put in place by voters to ensure districts aren’t drawn to favor any party.

-The current map, adopted in 2021, divides Salt Lake County — the state's population center and a Democratic stronghold — among the state's four congressional districts, all of which have since elected Republicans by wide margins.
+The current map, adopted in 2021, divides Salt Lake County — Utah's population center and a Democratic stronghold — among the state's four congressional districts, all of which have since elected Republicans by wide margins.

 District Court Judge Dianna Gibson made few judgments on the content of the map but declared it unlawful because lawmakers had weakened and ignored an independent commission established by voters to prevent partisan gerrymandering.